MiaZ1234/Futures-Trend-Analysis-Trend-Following-Strategy-Backtest/README.md

 The strategy retains a positive historical edge after repeated parameter re-estimation, transaction costs, and rolling OOS evaluation.

+### Full-Sample Hindsight Benchmark

-A separate full-history optimization is used only as a **hindsight in-sample benchmark**.
-The SY full-sample optimum is `ChnLen = 3810` and `StpPct = 0.009`, with a Daily Sharpe of **1.191** and Calmar of **0.621**.
+A separate full-history optimization is used only as a **hindsight in-sample benchmark**, not as a tradable OOS strategy.

+The SY full-sample optimum is:

+- `ChnLen = 3810`
+- `StpPct = 0.009`
+- CAGR: **2.28%**
+- Daily Sharpe: **1.191**
+- Maximum Drawdown: **-3.68%**
+- Calmar: **0.621**

-The OOS trade and risk metrics show no clear collapse relative to the hindsight benchmark, although this is not interpreted as proof that the strategy is free from overfitting.
+The rolling OOS results remain positive relative to this hindsight benchmark, although differences are interpreted using normalized performance and risk measures rather than raw cumulative P&L because the evaluation periods differ.

----

-## SY Window Sensitivity
+### SY Window Sensitivity

-The baseline 4-year / 3-month specification is not selected ex post from the tested alternatives.

-Alternative in-sample and OOS horizons are evaluated as robustness checks on an identical common comparison period.
+Alternative combinations of in-sample length \(T\) and OOS horizon \(\tau\) are evaluated as robustness checks rather than used to select the best specification ex post.

-Across the tested SY specifications:
+Across the tested SY specifications on a common comparison period:

 - CAGR: approximately **3.64% – 3.67%**
 - Daily Sharpe: approximately **1.34 – 1.45**